-Whenever you’re not using your device – whether it’s your laptop, your smartphone or any other work electronic – make sure that an identification method such as a password, a PIN, your fingerprint or facial recognition has been set and is needed to unlock it and access the system.
+Whenever you’re not using your device—whether a laptop, smartphone, or any electronics for work—make sure an identification method like a password, PIN, fingerprint, or facial recognition is needed to unlock it and access the system.

-This will ensure better computer security while traveling and help protect your devices against thieves in case you get robbed.
+This will ensure better computer security while traveling and help protect your devices in case they’re stolen.

 2. Update your passwords

 Are your devices protected by passwords?
 Good.
-But make sure you update your passwords regularly, especially before and after your business trip.
-Having different passwords during your business trip will mitigate the risk of compromised accounts, so that even if someone accesses your passwords during your trip, they won’t be able to use them once your trip is over.
+But make sure you update your passwords regularly, especially before and after a business trip.
+Having different passwords during business trips will mitigate the risk of compromised accounts.
+That way, even if someone accesses your passwords during your trip, they won’t be able to use them once your trip is over.

-Avoid password reuse between apps, accounts and devices and make sure to choose strong passwords with at least 12 characters – including lowercase, uppercase, numbers and symbols.
-Using a password generator is an easy way of creating strong passwords that hackers can’t guess.
-To be extra safe, consider using a password manager – a program that uses advanced encryption – to store all your passwords in the same place.
+Avoid reusing passwords between apps, accounts, and devices, and make sure to choose strong passwords with at least 12 characters that include lowercase, uppercase, numbers, and symbols.
+Using a password generator is an easy way to create strong passwords that hackers can’t guess.
+To be extra safe, consider using a password manager—a program that uses advanced encryption—to store all your passwords in the same place.
 You’ll only need to memorize your master password to access all the others.

-If you’re staying at a property with a safe and want to use it, be just as careful and use a strong PIN to guarantee information security.
+If you’re staying at a property with a safe and want to use it, set a strong code to guarantee information security.

 3. Use two-factor authentication

-With two-factor authentication (2FA), you can add an extra layer of security to your accounts and be better protected against cybercriminals.
+With two-factor authentication (2FA), you can add an extra layer of security to your accounts for better protection against cybercriminals.

 Two-factor authentication is a security method that requires you to use two forms of identification to log in to your account.
-You first need to enter your user credentials and then provide a second piece of authenticating information – it can be a PIN code, a token, a face ID, a fingerprint, etc.
+First, you need to enter your user credentials, then provide a second piece of authenticating information, such as a PIN, token, face ID, or fingerprint.

-Using 2FA increases the security of your online accounts, as even if someone manages to steal your passwords, they won’t get access without the second factor of authentication.
-It can also limit the impact of a phishing attack: should you enter your credentials on a phishing site, the extra layer of protection will still prevent hackers from entering your account.
+Using 2FA increases the security of your online accounts.
+Even if someone manages to steal your passwords, they won’t get access without the second factor of authentication.
+It can also limit the impact of phishing attacks.
+If you enter your credentials on a phishing site, the extra layer of protection will still prevent hackers from accessing your account.

-When traveling for business, using Wi-Fi is a necessity, but it can be a risk, as you can have sensitive company and client information stolen.
+When traveling for business, Wifi is a necessity, but it comes with the risk of sensitive company or client information being stolen.
 A common cyber security tip is to avoid using public networks, especially those that aren’t password-protected.
 If you have to connect to a public network, ask the staff for the official network name and password.

-One among many smartphone security tips is to disable the Wi-Fi feature when you don’t need it, as well as the automatic connection to available Wi-Fi networks.
-The same goes with Bluetooth: turn off the feature when you don’t use it to avoid anyone connecting to your device and stealing your information.
+A key smartphone security tip is to disable the Wifi feature when you don’t need it, as well as the automatic connection to available Wifi networks.
+The same goes for Bluetooth.
+Turn off the feature when you aren’t using it to avoid anyone connecting to your device and stealing information.

 5. Use a VPN

-A VPN will allow you to perform sensitive tasks, such as handling financial details, client information, etc., without anyone being able to read this data, even if it ends up being intercepted.
+A VPN will allow you to perform sensitive tasks—such as handling financial details, client information, etc.—without anyone being able to read this data even if it gets intercepted.
 It will also allow you to access your company’s network and keep performing your tasks as usual while you’re on the go.

 6. Install antivirus software

-All your devices – laptop, smartphone and tablet – should have antivirus software installed and up to date.
-An antivirus detects, prevents and protects you against malicious software (malware), such as viruses, spyware, ransomware, Trojans, etc. that can be contained in email attachments or links.
+All your devices—laptop, smartphone, and tablet—should have antivirus software installed and up to date.
+An antivirus detects, prevents, and protects against malware like viruses, spyware, ransomware, and Trojans that can be sent in email attachments or links.

-With regular updates, it will keep your system up to date with the most recent virus definitions to protect you against threats.
-But be aware that antivirus alone isn’t enough to protect you against all cyber threats that exist.
+With regular updates, it will keep your system up to date with the most recent virus protections to guard you against threats.
+But be aware that antivirus alone isn’t enough to protect you against every cyber threat.

 7. Back up your data to the cloud

-Before you go on a business trip, it’s good practice to back up your devices’ data to the cloud.
+Before you go on a business trip, it’s good practice to back up your devices’ data on the cloud.

-This allows you to keep your data safe and accessible in case you lose any of your devices or encounter any technical issues during your trip.
-Since it’s stored on a remote server, you’ll be able to access your cloud data from any device and location, as well as keep on collaborating with your colleagues by sharing files.
+This will keep your data safe and accessible in case you lose any of your devices or encounter any technical issues during your trip.
+Since it’s stored on a remote server, you’ll be able to access your data from any device and location, and also to collaborate with colleagues by sharing files.

 8. Minimize location sharing

 While information sharing is common in the age of social media, don’t overdo it.
-Your location is key information that criminals can use against you to launch phishing attacks or steal any device or data that you may have left behind at your hotel while you’ve gone out.
-Not to mention that it could reveal confidential information regarding your company’s activities or clients.
+Your location is key information that criminals can use to launch phishing attacks or to steal any device or data that you may have left behind at your hotel while you’re out.
+It could also reveal confidential information about your company’s activities or clients.

 9. Keep your operating systems up to date

-Make sure that your operating systems are up to date by running all the necessary updates.
-Having all the latest updates installed is key to protecting your devices against constantly evolving cyber threats and reducing the risk of catching a virus.
+Make sure your operating systems are up to date by running all necessary updates.
+Having all the latest updates installed is key to protecting your devices against constantly evolving cyber threats, and reduces the risk of viruses.

-Don’t forget to also update your smartphone’s apps, especially the business apps you need while on a business trip.
+Don’t forget to update your smartphone’s apps as well, especially the business apps you need while traveling.

 10. Take data precautions

-A good business travel safety tip is to pack essential devices only and store the particular information that you’ll need for your trip.
-This will help reduce the risk of a cyber attack or physical theft while you’re traveling, as well as mitigate the impact of a potential cyber attack.
+A good business travel safety tip is to pack essential devices only, and to store the specific information that you’ll need for your trip.
+This will help reduce the risk of a cyber attack or physical theft while you’re traveling, and also mitigate the impact of a potential cyber attack.

-Your company’s IT department might even loan you clean devices where you’ll be able to store the data you strictly need to avoid running the risk of having extra confidential data stolen.
-Check your company’s travel policy or ask your manager to know if this is something you can borrow.
+Your company’s IT department might even loan you clean devices where you can store only the data you need, which minimizes the risk of extra confidential data getting stolen.
+Check your company’s travel policy or ask your manager if there’s something you can borrow.

-Once your trip is over, don’t hesitate to visit your IT department and ask them to check if all your devices are healthy and haven’t been infected with malware.
-If that’s been the case, they’ll know what to do to mitigate the impact of the cyber attack on the company and its clients.
+Once your trip is over, don’t hesitate to visit your IT department and ask them to check if all your devices are safe and haven’t been infected with malware.
+If that’s the case, they’ll know how to mitigate the impact of a cyber attack on the company and its clients.

 What to do in case of a cyber attack

-If you think or you know you’ve been the victim of a cyber attack, here are some immediate actions you can take:
+If you think or know you’ve been the victim of a cyber attack, here are some immediate actions to take:

 - Install any pending security updates